shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 When he reentered, hunched over as he was in that room, everyone else had finished signing the contract and were giving it back to the emperor.

 “Well?”
-Emperor Galya eyed Larkwren.
+Emperor Galaya eyed Larkwren.

 “I will not sign it.”
 Larkwren handed the unsigned contract back to the emperor.